Meta-Learning with Adjoint Methods: Introduction

 For evaluation, we first examined \ours in two synthetic benchmark tests, regressing Alpine and Cosine mixture functions.
 In both task populations, we examined, starting from the given initialization, how the prediction error of the target model varies along with the increase of training epochs. \ours leads to much better prediction accuracy and training behavior compared against \maml, \fomaml, \rap, and \imaml.
 Meanwhile, \ours dramatically reduces the memory usage and can easily scale to long training trajectories, compared with \maml which utilizes computation graphs.
 The running time of \ours is comparable to \fomaml, \rap, and \imaml.
-We then applied \ours in three real-world applications of collaborative filtering.
-In several few-shot learning settings, \ours consistently provides the best initialization, which leads to significantly smaller prediction errors than the competing approaches during the meta-tests.
+We then applied \ours in three real-world applications of collaborative filtering and two image-classification tasks.
+In several few-shot learning settings, \ours nearly always provides the best initialization, which leads to smaller prediction errors than the competing approaches during the meta-tests.
+The improvement is often significant.